j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Recommendation(s):** Varies.
 In general, the authors recommend [EPIC](https://gfellerlab.shinyapps.io/EPIC_1-1/) and [quanTIseq](http://icbi.at/software/quantiseq/doc/index.html) due to their overall robustness and absolute (rather than relative) scoring, though [xCell](http://xcell.ucsf.edu/) is recommended for binary presence/absence of cell types and [MCPcounter](https://github.com/ebecht/MCPcounter) was their recommended relative scoring method.

-**Additional links:** The authors created an [R package called immunedeconv](https://github.com/icbi-lab/immunedeconv) for easy installation of use of all these methods.
+**Additional links:** The authors created an [R package called immunedeconv](https://github.com/icbi-lab/immunedeconv) for easy installation and use of all these methods.
 For developers, they have made available their [benchmarking pipeline](https://github.com/icbi-lab/immune_deconvolution_benchmark) so that others can reproduce/extend it to test their own tools/methods.

 ## RNA/cDNA Microarrays